-Denise Scruggs, director of Lynchburg College’s Beard Center on Aging, is the 2013 recipient of the Virginia Commonwealth University Department of Gerontology’s ACE Award in recognition of her achievements in advocacy and community engagement in the professional field of gerontology.
+Denise Scruggs, director of University of Lynchburg’s Beard Center on Aging, is the 2013 recipient of the Virginia Commonwealth University Department of Gerontology’s ACE Award in recognition of her achievements in advocacy and community engagement in the professional field of gerontology.

 The award will be presented on Saturday, April 6at the annual AGE Virginia Awards Ceremony in Richmond.